Jare9716/upTaskGraphQL/README.md

 **THIS IS THE BACKEND OF ***upTaskNative*** PROJECT**

-Here you can find the SetUp of the server for the maintenance of the react native App upTaskNative.
+Here you can find the SetUp of the DataBase for the maintenance of the react native App upTaskNative.
-This server was started using apollo studio, and mongoDB server.
+This DataBase was started using apollo studio, and mongoDB.

 # Libraries